-Housing-Focused Case Management and Service Linkage
+D. Housing Focused Case Management and Service linkages, Contractor will:

-Contractor shall provide housing-focused case management and service linkage to all clients in the shelter program(s).
-Shelter case managers will respond to clients' immediate and short-term service needs, complete an initial housing needs assessment, and develop a housing-focused case plan to secure housing.
+- 1. Provide housing-focused case management and service linkage to all clients in the shelter program(s).
+Contractor's Shelter case managers will respond to clients' immediate and short-term service needs, complete an initial housing needs assessment, and develop a housing-focused case plan to secure housing.
 Case managers will work to identify and build upon clients' strengths.
 Additionally, case management will provide linkage to appropriate services and supports, as well as continued monitoring and follow-up regarding client progress and ongoing needs.
-The goal of the housing-focused case management is to help clients locate and move to a permanent housing situation as quickly as possible; permanent housing includes market housing, senior housing, affordable housing, shared housing situations, moving in with a relative or friend, obtaining housing with a voucher or subsidy, or any housing situation that is not timelimited.
+The goal of the housing-focused case management is to help clients locate and move to a permanent housing situation as quickly as possible; permanent housing includes market housing, senior housing, affordable housing, shared housing situations, moving in with a relative or friend, obtaining housing with a voucher or subsidy, or any housing situation that is not time limited. - 2.
+Offer housing-focused case management to all clients, not only clients who are there for longer stays or clients in certain parts of the shelter program(s). - 3.
+Employ a person-centered, strengths-based approach that tailors case management to each client/household.
+Case management is individualized to each client or household; case managers actively work to identify the unique needs and goals of each client. - 4.
+Implement Housing First principles, focusing on addressing clients' housing needs and goals.